Right Arrow

 The real cost of reactive safety management

-EMR climbs with each recordable incident, driving insurance premiums higher
+• EMR climbs with each recordable incident, driving insurance premiums higher

-OSHA violations accumulate when compliance issues go undetected
+• OSHA violations accumulate when compliance issues go undetected

-Project delays mount as incident investigations consume valuable time
+• Project delays mount as incident investigations consume valuable time

-Subcontractor accountability suffers without consistent monitoring across all crews
+• Subcontractor accountability suffers without consistent monitoring across all crews

 Why manual PPE checks fail at scale

-Managing safety compliance for dozens of specialty trade subcontractors who may have different safety standards creates an accountability challenge.
+Managing safety compliance for dozens of specialty trade subcontractors who may have different safety standards creates an accountability hurdle.
 Workers frequently remove hard hats, safety vests, or fall protection when they think no one is watching—a reality you've witnessed countless times during surprise site visits.

 How automated PPE detection reshapes safety management

-The transformation is immediate and measurable:
+The impact is swift and measurable:

-Instant detection of missing PPE across all cameras simultaneously
+• Real-time detection of missing PPE across all cameras simultaneously

-Immediate alerts sent to safety managers' mobile devices
+• Timely alerts sent to safety managers' mobile devices

-Automatic documentation of violations for compliance records
+• Automatic documentation of violations for compliance records

-Consistent monitoring 24/7 without human fatigue
+• Consistent monitoring 24/7 without human fatigue

 Pre-trained AI models specifically recognize construction-relevant safety risks:

-Hard hat detection in varying lighting conditions
+• Hard hat detection in varying lighting conditions

-High-visibility vest identification across different angles
+• High-visibility vest identification across different angles

-Fall protection equipment monitoring at heights
+• Fall protection equipment monitoring at heights

-Restricted zone violations with contextual understanding
+• Restricted zone violations with contextual understanding

 Scaling safety oversight across multiple sites